An HI story of galaxies in Abell 2626 and beyond: Star formation rates and depletion times in A2626 and the Swarm galaxies

 \subsection{HI deficiency versus SF deficiency}

-In Fig. \ref{fig:SFR_Mstar_tdep_HIdef}, we have plotted SFMS in the top two panels and the depletion time vs stellar mass in the bottom two panels for the galaxies in A2626 and the Swarm.
-To represent the two different environments in A2626, we have used filled and open circles respectively for the non-substructure and sub-structure galaxies in A2626 in the top and bottom left panel of Fig. \ref{fig:SFR_Mstar_tdep_HIdef}.
-In all the panels, we have colour coded the \hi deficiencies.
-The orange and black dotted lines are the SFMS and the quenching threshold from \citet{cluver2020} respectively.
-The downward pointing arrows are the 2$\sigma$ upper limits on the SFR.
-Interestingly, galaxies in all three environments -- the non-substructure and sub-structure galaxies in A2626, and the Swarm galaxies are mostly below the SFMS from \citet{cluver2020}, thus show an overall SF deficiency.
+In Fig. \ref{fig:SFR_Mstar_tdep_HIdef} we plot the SFMS in the top two panels and the depletion time versus stellar mass in the bottom two panels for the galaxies in A2626 and the Swarm.
+To represent the two different environments in A2626, we used filled and open circles for the non-substructure and substructure galaxies in A2626 in the top and bottom left panel of Fig. \ref{fig:SFR_Mstar_tdep_HIdef}, respectively.
+In all the panels, we colour-code the \hi deficiencies.
+The dotted orange and black lines are the SFMS and the quenching threshold from \citet{cluver2020}, respectively.
+The downward-pointing arrows are the 2$\sigma$ upper limits on the SFR.
+Interestingly, galaxies in all three environments, the non-substructure and substructure galaxies in A2626, and the Swarm galaxies, are mostly below the SFMS from \citet{cluver2020}, and thus show an overall SF deficiency.

-To examine if there is any difference in the distribution of galaxies in the three environments with respect to the SFMS, in Fig. \ref{fig:offset_SFMS_A2626_Swarm}, we have plotted the offset of the galaxies from the SFMS, i.e. the SF deficiency, in those three environments (green: non-substructure galaxies in A2626, magenta: sub-structure galaxies in A2626, orange: the Swarm galaxies).
-A positive SF deficiency (galaxies above the horizontal dotted line) indicates that these galaxies are below the SFMS and a negative SF deficiency (galaxies below the horizontal dotted line) indicates that these galaxies are above the SFMS.
-Along the horizontal axis we plotted M$_{HI}$/M$_{\star}$ to investigate if the SF deficiency relates to the relative \hi content of those galaxies.
+To determine whether there is any difference in the distribution of galaxies in the three environments with respect to the SFMS, we plot in Fig. \ref{fig:offset_SFMS_A2626_Swarm} the SF deficiency (defined as the SFMS minus the measured SF of a galaxy) in the three environments (green: non-substructure galaxies in A2626, magenta: substructure galaxies in A2626, and orange: the Swarm galaxies).
+A positive SF deficiency (galaxies above the horizontal dotted line) indicates that these galaxies are below the SFMS, and a negative SF deficiency (galaxies below the horizontal dotted line) indicates that these galaxies are above the SFMS.
+Along the horizontal axis, we plot M$_{HI}$/M$_{\star}$ to determin whether the SF deficiency relates to the relative \hi content of these galaxies.
 We do not observe any differences for the galaxies in different environments.
-This means that the star formation activity of galaxies with a similar stellar mass has no dependence on environment.
+This means that the star formation activity of galaxies with a similar stellar mass does not depend on the environment.
+Galaxies with a low relative \hi content tend to be SF deficient, which is expected.